NHOrus/srwq-compilation/episode-38.md

+# Episode 38

-SRWQ Mission 38: Crossovers?
+##SRWQ Mission 38: Crossovers?
 In my SRW?
-It's more likely than you think Sciencegar Sciencebolt Sat 06 Mar 2010 14:10:01 No.4651012 ViewReplyOriginalReport Quoted By: >>4651028 >>4651035 >>4651484
+It's more likely than you think
+Sciencegar Sciencebolt Sat 06 Mar 2010 14:10:01 No.4651012 ViewReplyOriginalReport
+Quoted By: >>4651028 >>4651035 >>4651484
 Previous threads linked here: